BDC Hamburger Icon

 While e-commerce fraud is on the rise, so is m-commerce fraud ― fraud via purchases made with a mobile device.
 You should adopt protective measures for your mobile app or store to lessen the risk to your business and clientele.

-Report the incident to your local law enforcement and give them a record of any interactions you’ve had with the suspected scammer.
+Additionally, businesses should still report the incident to their local law enforcement and give them a record of any interactions they’ve had with the suspected scammer.
 Lastly, but not insignificantly, contact any customers who’ve been affected so they can take the necessary steps to protect themselves and recover their misused funds.

 Did you find this content helpful?